Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type

-The main focus of this work is the experiential evaluation of social–physical HRI in VR through engaging interpersonal interactions.
-To investigate this, we conducted a user study examining how varying levels of physicality influence ETHOS's encountered-type interactions.
-The following subsections describe the experimental conditions, evaluation metrics, participant details, and study procedure.
+To move beyond technical feasibility, we conducted a user study to empirically investigate user experience within the developed social-physical interactive experience and how varying levels of physicality rendered through ETHOS influences them.
+The following subsections describe the experimental conditions, evaluation metrics, participant demographics, study procedure, and corresponding results.